 There is special love for Canadians among people in the Netherlands, especially the older generations.

-But, it wasn’t just that.
+But, of course, it wasn’t just that.
 After being under Nazi occupation for 5 years, the Canadians liberated the Netherlands.

 The Canadian Encyclopedia describes it like this: